 Buddhism and Shintoism do acknowledge sex is special.
-But Tachikawa-ryu, Japan’s take on Tantra, made it a religious experience.
+But Tachikawa-Ryu, Japan’s take on Tantra, made it a religious experience.
 Their sexual rituals were said to control supernatural and cosmic forces.
 Opponents, however, said it was dark-sided black magic.
 One ritual involved grinding up human skulls, after all.
-Tachikawa-ryu was banned in the 13th century, and its writings destroyed or locked away…though some believe it still operates covertly.
+Tachikawa-Ryu was banned in the 13th century, and its writings were destroyed or locked away…though some believe it still operates covertly.

 There were Age Differences

 Like ancient Greece, where older men took youthful male lovers, Japan’s Nanshouku tradition brought mentorship and sexual relations between older monks and younger fellows coming of age.
 The arrangement was committed but not monogamous.
 A rite of passage for the younger men, it was presumed they would eventually marry women and have children.